 Pertemps Final Handicap Hurdle

-A Grade 3 race open to horses aged five and over, the Pertemps Final Handicap Hurdle is run over two miles, seven furlongs and 213 yards.
+A Premier Handicap race open to horses aged five and over, the Pertemps Final Handicap Hurdle is run over two miles, seven furlongs and 213 yards.
 It features 12 hurdles during its running, making it one of the hurdle races with the most obstacles for the horses to contend with.
 Established in 1974, there are a number of qualifying races that horses must win if they hope to take part in this event.

 As a jockey, O’Neill won a large number of hurdle races, meaning that he was well-placed to be able to help the jockeys that he worked with know what needed to be done to win.
 Perhaps more importantly, he knew what the jockeys would want from their horses, meaning that he could train the horses in such a way so as to get the best out of them when they were running in a hurdling event.